Everyday salespeople are facing unrelenting expectations to perform and it’s taking a dramatic toll on both their mental health and sales performance.

 Prioritize Coaching and Creating a Collaborative Sales Culture

-Sales can be a roller coaster at times, which means building a sales culture that encourages sales rep collaboration can help mitigate motivation issues at the individual level.
+Sales can be a roller coaster at times.
+It is important to build a sales culture that encourages sales reps to collaborate and keeps motivation high.
 Collaboration within sales teams helps teach salespeople it’s “ok” to ask for help – fostering a good mental health culture.

-Each week, sales leaders should start with a coaching session on one area within the sales process that they’ve identified as weak.
+Each week, sales leaders should start with a coaching session on one area within the sales process that’s under-performing.
 For example – “Closing questions.”

 Sales leaders can then create a small incentive that rewards the sales rep who successfully uses/reports feedback on the most closing questions that week.